RowDaBoat/futhark-tutorial/README.md

 {.passL: "csalute/libhello.a".}
 ```

-> **Note:** Nim devs usually move compiler/linker pragmas to a `compile.nim` file and then regularly import it.
-This has the advantage of keeping the main code clean while not complicating the `.nimble` file.
+> **Note:** The compiler/linker pragmas can be moved to a `compile.nim` file and then import it.
+This has the advantage of keeping the main code clean while not complicating the `.nimble` file with build instructions specific to each module of your project.

+> **Note:** These steps work well for simple C projects, but building a library is usually not straightforward, it's always a good idea to know how to do so _before_ trying to integrate it into your Nim project using **Futhark**.

 ## Creating a wrapper